Characters talking online

 No way.
 Absolutely not.

-You can use it when someone asks you to do something you really don’t want to do or if you strongly disagree with something.
-Be careful not to use this phrase too much, however, as it can come across as blunt and rude.
+You can use it when someone asks you to do something you don't want to or strongly disagree with.
+However, be careful not to use this phrase too much, as it can come across as blunt and rude.

 Ni hablar

-If you want to resolutely refuse something, you can say Ni hablar which can be translated as “No way,” “Not a chance,” or “Forget it.”
+If you want to refuse something resolutely, you can say Ni hablar which can be translated as “No way,” “Not a chance,” or “Forget it.”

 Spanish